Intuitive Team Motivation Mar 7, 2018

-A person’s perception is the collection of qualities they possess and can be defined through the size of the image that has been drawn.
-The decision about the image being large or small is dependent on who is doing the analysis and how they perceive it.
-The larger the size of the image compared to the paper size the more extraverted is the perception of the project or goal and the smaller the image the more introverted the person is about it.
+A person’s perception is the collection of qualities they possess.
+It can be defined through the size of the image that has been drawn.
+The decision about the images size is dependent on who is doing the analysis and how they perceive it.
+The larger the size of the image the more extroverted is the perception of the project or goal.
+The smaller the image the more introverted the person is about it.

-This image suggests the person’s perception of the upcoming seminar as something very important to her or she may feel it is overwhelming her and really in her face.
+This image suggests the person’s perception of the upcoming seminar as something very important to her.
+She may feel it is overwhelming her and really in her face.

 Other areas you can also understand include: